albanosanturio/spark-and-zeppelin-env/README.md

 # spark-and-zeppelin-env

-## Let's create an environment with a spark node and a zeppelin notebook

 This compose file creates 1 master node, 2 worker nodes and a zeppelin standalone

 ## Cleaning docker containers and images